deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 There was some nodding.
 "Guess we'd better get our shit away."
 Adam said.

 "Top bunk!"
-Baseball called, dashing towards an unclaimed dorm room.
+BASEBALL called, dashing towards an unclaimed dorm room.
 The others nodded, waved and wandered off to carry on their chores.

 "…He knows we've all got our own room, doesn't he?"
 Akiyama asked.

 "Ah, that's just a tradition of his."
-Adam replied, flinging his own bag over his shoulder and heading for the door next to Baseball's.
+Adam replied, flinging his own bag over his shoulder and heading for the door next to BASEBALL's.
 "I got the top bunk in basic, he reckons it should have been his, 'cause he's taller, so…"